Access to Commonwealth land for mineral exploration and mining activities

 The guidance information below is provided to assist applicants seeking access to Commonwealth land for mineral exploration and / or mining activities.
 The information provided does not constitute legal advice, and persons intending to seek access to Commonwealth land for mineral exploration and / or mining activities should seek their own independent legal advice in relation to their application.

 The Lands Acquisition Act 1989 (LAA) governs approval processes for access to Commonwealth land for the purposes of exploration and mining.
 In particular, Section 124 of the LAA provides for mining on certain land.
-The Minister for Finance and Deregulation (Finance Minister) may authorise access to Commonwealth land for mineral exploration, and the Governor-General may authorise mining for minerals on Commonwealth land.
+The Minister for Finance (Finance Minister) may authorise access to Commonwealth land for mineral exploration, and the Governor-General may authorise mining for minerals on Commonwealth land.

 The Special Minister of State is currently the relevant decision maker in relation to exploration on Commonwealth land.